DongjiGao/multivent_asr/README.md

 </table>

 ### OTC flexible alignment
-This step performs OTC flexible alignment using an external ASR model.
-The flexible alignment modifies the result from Whisper by replacing suspicious or incorrectly inserted tokens with '\*', and by placing a '\*' where a word is missing.
+This step performs [OTC flexible alignment](https://github.com/k2-fsa/icefall/tree/master/egs/librispeech/WSASR) using an external ASR model.
+The flexible alignment modifies the result from Whisper by replacing suspicious or incorrectly inserted tokens with \*, and by placing a \* where a word is missing.
 This can provide detailed information to human annotators about which parts are likely to be wrong.
 ```
 for event in ${events[@]}; do
   for language in ${languages[@]}; do